 Love a good one-pan dinner?
 This Sheet Pan Teriyaki Shrimp recipe is easy, delicious and healthy!

-Sheet pan dinners are my absolute favorite these days.
+Sheet pan dinners like this Sheet Pan Teriyaki Shrimp are my absolute favorite these days.
 Since I'm running around with the boys it is so much easier to make dishes in the oven which is generally a lot more hands-free than the stovetop.

 I LOVE my Sheet Pan Shrimp Fajitas <--- I make this once every few weeks!, Sheet Pan Shrimp and Zoodles and Sheet Pan Shrimp and Rainbow Veggies.
 These dinners are all so simple and can be ready in less than 20 minutes.
 I wanted to come up with a new twist for my shrimp sheet pan meals and decided to pull out the Asian flavors with a simple teriyaki sauce.
 Because who doesn't love teriyaki sauce? 🙂

 The result is a light and healthy.... yet filling dinner than once again is on the table in less than 20 minutes.
 It pops with flavor is both the Hubs and I totally gobbled it up.

 Why you'll love this Sheet Pan Teriyaki Shrimp recipe...